Kazi-Rayhan/jwt/docs/configuration.md

 ## Customisation

-By using the setters of the `Lcobucci\JWT\Configuration` you may customise the setup of this library.
+By using the setters of the `KaziRayhan\JWT\Configuration` you may customise the setup of this library.

 !!!
 Important
     If you want to use a customised configuration, please make sure you call the setters before of invoking any getter.